miguelgrinberg/easy-lb-nginx/README.md

-# easy-lb
+# easy-lb-nginx

-This repository defines a load balancer container for Docker, based on nginx, confd and etcd.
+Simple load balancer container for Docker, based on nginx, confd and etcd.

 ## High-level design